Product Marketing versus Company Marketing for SaaS Businesses [Updated]

 - What happens after the product launch

 Before a product launch, you product marketer(s) should be focusing on working backwards from the desired launch date.
-They should that indicates when they will:
+They should:

 - Create a timeline